DriveX-devs/TRACEN-X/README.md

 - nodejs (for GUI mode)
 - socat (for serial emulation)
 - cantools (for CAN Bus recording and reproducing)
-- pandas (for writing GNSS data into csv format)
-- numpy (for mathematical computations)
 - [Optional] can-utils (for testing CAN Bus features with "canplayer" and "candump")

 ## Installation